metacpan/metacpan-cpan-extracted/distros/A/App-GHPT/README.md

 1. Start a story in Pivotal Tracker.
 2. Hack, hack, hack.
+3. Run this tool while you are in a git checkout.
+You should have the branch for which you want to submit a PR currently checked out.

-3. Run this tool, which will do the following things for you:
+    Running this tool will do the following things for you:

     - Prompt you to select one of your active Pivotal Tracker stories.
     - (Optional)